 Heroin use disorder, or heroin addiction, is quickly becoming the most common substance use disorder in the United States.
-Although many factors contribute to the number of heroin dependencies, experts believe that the main reason for such high dependency statistics is simply easy access and availability of the drug.
+Although many factors contribute to the number of heroin dependencies, experts believe the main reason for such high dependency statistics is simply easy access and availability of the drug.

 As the government spends taxpayer money in an effort to reduce the amount of heroin and other illicit drugs on the street, addicts are often left to find their own treatment avenues or face the possibility of jail time.